 In the new version of Adobe Reader (called ‘Adobe Reader DC’) it is now possible to add your company logo to a PDF document.
-The steps to do this are demonstrated in the video below.
+The steps to do this are demonstrated in the video above.

 The steps followed in the video are detailed here:

 - Open an image file of your logo (jpg, png or gif) in an image editor

 - Export the logo image and save it as a PDF file

 - Open the PDF document that you wish to add your logo to in Adobe Reader DC

 - Click the ‘Tools’ link in the top navigation